maciejzgadzaj/querylog/README.txt

 =======

 The Database Query Log is a module targetted at Drupal developers and inquisitive admins.
-It can save all/selected database queries executed by Drupal to its own database table, allowing to browse through them afterwards.
+Similarly to Devel module, it can save database queries executed by Drupal to its own table, allowing to browse and filter through them afterwards.
+It also can print all executed queries at the bottom of each page.

+What differentiates it from Devel is that it is much more specialized.
+While Devel saves only overview of each query (without values), this module saves complete queries, exactly as they were executed.
+It also allows to filter queries to save/discard based on calling function and/or path.

+Additionally it provides Recent Database Queries report (similar to Recent Log Entries), allowing to easily browse through all saved queries and filter them based on various criteria.

-Not advised to be used on production sites.
+Created mainly for development purposes, not recommended to be used on production (especially high-traffic) sites.

 INSTALLATION NOTES